flutter/website/src/docs/codelabs/explicit-animations.md

 section and move on to the [AnimationController][]section.

 ### What is animation?
-For the moment, forget about Flutter.
-How do animations work in other contexts?
-Consider the humble flipbook, or cartoons on TV, or a movie reel.
+Think about how animations work in a flip-book, or cartoons on TV, or a movie reel.
 What do these animation technologies have in common?
 They create the illusion of motion by rapidly transitioning a single frame that you are viewing to other frames